 ARPA Small Business Fund Frequently Asked Questions

 The American Rescue Plan Act (ARPA) Small Business Emergency Relief Program was approved by the Hyattsville City Council to provide economic relief to Hyattsville business owners.
-The fund includes $900,000 to support Hyattsville-based small businesses.
+The fund includes $1.5 million to support Hyattsville-based small businesses.

 Frequently Asked Questions